 I came up with the idea to make the healthy version of raw chocolate, but then with a little extra health benefit.
 I wanted the delicious chocolate taste, the chocolate experience that would melt in your mouth but with a hidden extra health benefit.

 So coconut oil was for sure to be featured in this recipe to create the melty yumminess.
 All this together makes the best vegan chocolate ever.
 Creamy and rich and it melts in your mouth, just like chocolate made with dairy.

 The healthy kick are the pumpkinseeds.
-It’s loaded with a wide variety of nutrients ranging from magnesium, manganese to copper, protein and zinc.
-Pumpkin seeds are a nutritional powerhouse and contain good plant based omega-3 fats.
+It’s loaded with a wide variety of nutrients ranging from magnesium, and calcium, to iron, protein and zinc.
+Pumpkin seeds also contain vitamin A and good fats.

 Chocolate addicts please note, you are so much better off eating a piece of this healthy chocolate than a square of traditional chocolate.